Beware Of Fake Recycling

 Fake recycling in Washington and Texas.
 Read the EPA’s press release about fake recyclers from Washington and Texas exporting CRTs to Hong Kong.

 Fake Recycling in New Jersey.
-August 17, 2009: EPA fines fake recycler Supreme Asset Management and Recovery, of Lakewood, NJ, $199,900.
-They exported non-working monitors to Hong Kong.
+August 17, 2009: EPA fines Supreme Asset Management and Recovery, of Lakewood, NJ, $199,900.
+The EPA says that Supreme exported non-working monitors to Hong Kong.
 Read EPA press release.
 Supreme was the subject of an expose by Business Week in 2008.

 Use A Responsible Recycler Instead